phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/functions/callables.rst

 ``zend_call_function(zend_fcall_info *fci, zend_fcall_info_cache *fci_cache)`` function.

 .. warning:: The ``zend_fcall_info_arg*()`` and ``zend_fcall_info_call()`` APIs should not be used.
-   The reasons for this is because the ``zval *args`` parameter does *not* set the ``params`` field of the FCI, but is expected to be a PHP array containing positional arguments.
-If this is the case the ``named_params`` field should be set instead.
-Moreover, those functions reallocate the parameters on the heap when generally the arguments are stack allocated because the call is only done once with predetermined arguments.
+    The ``zval *args`` parameter does *not* set the ``params`` field of the FCI directly.
+    Instead it expect it to be a PHP array (IS_ARRAY zval) containing positional arguments, which will be reallocated into a new C array.
+As the ``named_params`` field accepts positional arguments, it is generally better to simply assign the HashTable pointer of this argument to this field.
+    Moreover, as arguments to a userland call are predetermined and stack allocated it is better to assign the ``params`` and ``param_count`` fields directly.

 ..
     note:: As of PHP 8.3.0, the ``zend_call_function_with_return_value(*fci, *fcc, zval *retval)`` function has